Why don't you allow

 apathy which sustains the violence.

-disappointed to find that it has no effect.
-Instead of
+disappointed to find that suffering and terror in the name of Allah has no

 shunning of responsibility from Muslims for what is happening